Sculling Flip Test and Self-Rescue Guide

 Swim or lean over to grab the other oar.
 Ensure this oarlock is also properly closed.

-3. Extend both oars perpendicular (t-position)
+3. Extend both oars perpendicular (T-position)

 Push them out so they are fully extended with handles overlapping.
-The near-side blade should rest flat on the water surface, while the far-side blade remains feathered in the air.

 4. Position your hands